Tempelhof Studios

 The Tempelhof Studios are a film studio located in Tempelhof in the German capital of Berlin.
 They were founded in 1912, during the silent era, by German film pioneer Alfred Duskes, who built a glass-roofed studio on the site with financial backing from the French company Pathé.
 The producer Paul Davidson's PAGU then took control and constructed a grander structure.
-The First World War propaganda drama The Yellow Passport, the historical comedy Madame DuBarry and the expressionist 1920 silent film The Golem were made there by PAGU.
+The First World War propaganda drama The Yellow Passport, the historical film Madame Dubarry and the expressionist 1920 silent film The Golem were made there by PAGU.